AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/add-or-remove-a-user.md

 The user will then receive an email to log in to Marketo.

+>[!NOTE]
+>
+>When the user is added to Marketo Engage via the Adobe Admin Console, they're granted the "Standard User" role within the Default workspace of the subscription.
+If the user’s role within the workspace needs to be adjusted, that is done in Marketo Engage, [as described here](/help/marketo/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.md).

 ## Remove a User {#remove-a-user}

 1. Log in to the [Adobe Admin Console](https://adminconsole.adobe.com/).